rapon232/MediVR/README.md

 ### Instructions for DICOM import

-For example use, download sample CT Dataset from the [Dicom Library](https://www.dicomlibrary.com).
+For example use, download a sample CT Dataset from the [Dicom Library](https://www.dicomlibrary.com).

   1. Open Scene **VirtualDiagnosticsMenu** in Hierarchy and locate object **Dicom_Importer**.
   2. To set the path to a DICOM directory, go to Menu Bar -> MediVR -> Choose Dicom Source Directory, it should appear under the Inspector Tab.